Gerrymandering: Queensland

 In the state of Queensland, malapportionment combined with a gerrymander under Country Party Premier Sir Joh Bjelke-Petersen (knighted by Queen Elizabeth II at his own request) became nicknamed the Bjelkemander in the 1970s and 1980s.

-The malapportionment had been originally designed to favour rural areas in the 1930s-1950s by a Labor government who drew their support from agricultural and mine workers in rural areas.
-This helped Labor to stay in government from 1932–1957.
-As demographics and political views shifted over time, this system came to favour the Country Party instead.
+The malapportionment had been originally designed to favor rural areas in the 1930s-1950s by a Labor government who drew their support from agricultural and mine workers in rural areas.
+This helped Labor to stay in government from 1932 to 1957.
+As demographics and political views shifted over time, this system came to favor the Country Party instead.

-The Country Party led by Frank Nicklin came to power in 1957, deciding to keep the malapportionment that favoured them.
+The Country Party led by Frank Nicklin came to power in 1957, deciding to keep the malapportionment that favored them.
 In 1968, Joh Bjelke-Petersen became leader of the Country Party and Premier.
 In the 1970s, he further expanded the malapportionment and gerrymandering which then became known as the Bjelkemander.
 Under the system, electoral boundaries were drawn so that rural electorates had as few as half as many voters as metropolitan ones and regions with high levels of support for the Labor Party were concentrated into fewer electorates, allowing Bjelke-Petersen's government to remain in power for despite attracting substantially less than 50% of the vote.
+One district had non-contiguous parts.

 In the 1986 election, for example, the National Party received 39.64% of the first preference vote and won 49 seats (in the 89 seat Parliament) whilst the Labor Opposition received 41.35% but won only 30 seats.
 Bjelke-Petersen also used the system to disadvantage Liberal Party (traditionally allied with the Country Party) voters in urban areas, allowing Bjelke-Petersen's Country Party to rule alone, shunning the Liberals.

 Bjelke-Petersen also used Queensland Police brutality to quell protests, and Queensland under his government was frequently described as a police state.
 In 1987 he was eventually forced to resign in disgrace after the Fitzgerald Inquiry revealed wide-ranging corruption in his cabinet and the Queensland Police, resulting in the prosecution and jailing of Country Party members.
 Before resigning, Bjelke-Petersen asked the Governor of Queensland to sack his own cabinet, in an unsuccessful attempt to cling to power.
 Labor won the next election, and have remained the dominant party in Queensland since then.
 The Country Party and Liberal Party eventually merged in Queensland to become the Liberal-National Party, while the Country Party in other states was renamed as the National Party.

 Western Australia

-The Western Australian Legislative Council was long gerrymandered via a malapportionment that clearly favoured the rural conservative National Party, with the state split into electoral regions with significant differences in voter numbers.
-After the Labor Party won a landslide victory in both houses in the 2021 Western Australian state election, they abolished the electoral region system, replacing it with a single statewide constituency electing 37 members via optional preferential voting that creates a one vote, one value system.
+The Western Australian Legislative Council was long gerrymandered via a malapportionment that clearly favored the rural conservative National Party, with the state split into electoral regions with significant differences in voter numbers.
+After the Labor Party won a landslide victory in both houses in the 2021 Western Australian state election, they abolished the electoral region system, replacing it with a single statewide constituency electing 37 members via optional preferential voting that creates a one-vote, one-value system.